-I’m showing you how to make a volcano step by step today.
+Today, I’m showing you how to make a volcano step by step.
 Paper mache or mod-roc are perfect for creating a sturdy volcano model for a school science fair or science project.

 Remember, if you choose to set up a baking soda and vinegar eruption, it will ruin the volcano!
 We sometimes cover our volcanos with cling film to help protect them.

 We first looked at some pictures of volcanoes on the internet, and then I explained that we couldn’t recreate an actual eruption, but we could create a chemical reaction that would look like a volcano erupting.

 for the volcano